The Big Indie Playlist: the best new music of the week

 Welcome back to The Big Indie Playlist, where all the best new music of the week is compiled into one convenient list.

-From Sarah Meth to Caroline Polachek to BADBADNOTGOOD and Charlotte Day Wilson, there is once more a smorgasbord of surprises from the music world and a few emerging talents to boot.
-Here are all the best singles from the week of October 20th.
+From Kurt Vile to Future Islands to Yard Act and Katy Kirby, there is once more a smorgasbord of surprises from the music world and a few emerging talents to boot.
+Here are all the best singles from the week of October 27th.
 You can also check them out in a playlist at the foot of the piece.

 The week’s best new music